okyntary/tp/docs/DeveloperGuide.md

 It implements the `execute` method which handles the logic of the delete command.
 The `getFilteredCcaList` method is called to obtain a List of CCAs, `lastShownList`.
 If the given index exists in `lastShownList`, the corresponding CCA is deleted using the `deleteCca` method defined in the `ModelManager`.

+#### Command for Editing CCAs

+The `editc` command is implemented by `CcaEditCommand`, which extends `Command`.
+Polymorphism allows the different Command objects to be passed around and executed without having to know what type of Command it is.

+The `CcaEditCommand` class has an Index which is the index of the Cca to edit, specified by the user.
+It implements the `execute` method which handles the logic of the edit command.
+The user needs to specify at least one of the fields.
+For fields that are not specified, they default to the original values of the unedited CCA.
+The `updateFilteredPersonList`, `updateFilteredCcaList`, and `updateFilteredReminderList` methods are called to update the `UI` component.

 #### Command for Finding CCAs